Crawford Castle: History

 Archaeological excavations to the north-west of the castle have shown that a Roman fort, with a garrison of perhaps 300, existed at this site between 80 AD and 170 AD.

-This site was the administrative center for the Barony of Crawford, at that time the largest and most influential barony in southern Scotland.
-The Barony was established before 1100 when records of the period show Sveinn, son of Thor, as Lord of Crawford.
-From this line descended the surname of Crawford as the original occupants of the barony.
-Crawford Castle was in existence by 1175, and was probably built as an earthwork and timber castle some time before this by Sveinn's father Thor, sheriff of Edinburghshire, or indeed by Thor's father Sveinn.
+This site was the administrative centre for the Barony of Crawford, at that time the largest and most influential barony in southern Scotland.
+The Barony was established before 1100 when records of the period show Sveinn as Lord of Crawford.
+Upon his death, his son Thor, Lord of Tranent and the Sheriff of Edinburghshire, is recorded as Lord of Crawford.
+Crawford Castle was in existence by 1175, and was probably built as an earthwork and timber castle some time before this by Thor, or indeed by Thor's father Sveinn.

-The Lindsay family inherited the barony of Crawford when William Lindsay married ca. 1154 the younger daughter of Thor, sheriff of Edinburghshire, and granddaughter of Sveinn, Lord of Crawford.
-Following the death of Thor in about 1165, it was probably William Lindsay who built the stone castle in 1175.
+The Lindsay family inherited the barony of Crawford when William Lindsay married ca. 1154 the younger daughter of Thor, and granddaughter of Sveinn, Lord of Crawford or following the death of Thor in about 1165.
+It was probably William Lindsay who built the stone castle by 1175.
 He is recorded as Lord of Crawford by 1185x1190.
 Crawford Castle is located in Crawford Parish.
-From an early date, the Clan Carmichael of Meadowflat acted as hereditary constables of the castle, retaining this post under successive owners.
+From an early date, the Clan Carmichael of Meadowflatt acted as hereditary constables of the castle, retaining this post under successive owners.

-In 1398, Robert II granted the title of Earl of Crawford to David Lindsay, who had won great praise on St George’s Day, 23 April 1390 for bravery in a duel with the Englishman Baron Welles on London Bridge after Welles, at a banquet in Edinburgh, and presumably after too much alcohol issued, as Champion of England, the challenge: "Let words have no place; if ye know not the Chivalry and Valiant deeds of Englishmen; appoint me a day and a place where ye list, and ye shall have experience."
+In 1398, Robert II granted the title of Earl of Crawford to David Lindsay, who had won great praise on St George’s Day, 23 April 1390 for bravery in a duel with the Englishman Baron Welles on London Bridge after Welles, as Champion of England, at a banquet in Edinburgh and presumably after too much alcohol, issued the challenge: "Let words have no place; if ye know not the Chivalry and Valiant deeds of Englishmen; appoint me a day and a place where ye list, and ye shall have experience."